US, Mexico Seek To Revamp Fight Against Drug Cartels - UrduPoint

 US, Mexico Seek To Revamp Fight Against Drug Cartels

-Mexico City, Oct 8 (UrduPoint / Pakistan Point News - 8th Oct, 2021 ) :The United States and Mexico are set to discuss an overhaul of their joint fight against drug cartels during a visit by US Secretary of State Antony Blinken on Friday.
+Mexico City, Oct 8 (UrduPoint / Pakistan Point News - 8th Oct, 2021 ) :The United States and Mexico began talks Friday on overhauling their joint fight against drug cartels, during a visit by a high-level delegation including US Secretary of State Antony Blinken.

 President Andres Manuel Lopez Obrador has said Mexico no longer wants helicopter gunships and other weapons to combat drug traffickers, urging the United States to invest in regional economic development instead.

+On his first visit to Mexico as the top US diplomat, Blinken, accompanied by a delegation including US Homeland Security Secretary Alejandro Mayorkas, held a working breakfast with Lopez Obrador and other top Mexican officials.

+"I believe that together we will be able to enter a new phase" in relations, Lopez Obrador said in opening remarks at the National Palace, reiterating an invitation to US President Joe Biden to visit Mexico.

-Ahead of Blinken's visit, his first to Mexico as the top US diplomat, Washington indicated that it was ready to revamp a 13-year-old program called the Merida Initiative that provided US military firepower, technical support and security training.
+After a tour of the building with Lopez Obrador, Blinken said that he had "a very powerful vision for where that relationship can and should go."
+Washington has indicated that it is ready to revamp a 13-year-old program called the Merida Initiative that provided US military firepower, technical support and security training.

-"We believe we are due for an updated look at our bilateral security cooperation," State Department spokesman Ned price told reporters.
+"We believe we are due for an updated look at our bilateral security cooperation," State Department spokesman Ned price said.

-He said Washington wanted to see the "significant gains" made by the Merida Initiative "preserved, that that cooperation is deepened and that we have an updated approach that accounts for the threats of today."
-The Mexican government has gone further, calling for an end to the Merida Initiative.
+Washington wanted to see the "significant gains" made by the Merida Initiative "preserved, that that cooperation is deepened and that we have an updated approach that accounts for the threats of today," he said.

 "We don't want it to be like it was before when they brought us a helicopter gunship and a photo was taken of the US ambassador with the president," Lopez Obrador said in June.